DuartBreedt/EduanBreedtBlog/content/blog/theories-of-change.md

 vulnerability (Benjamin 2024[^9]; Jackson 2020[^10]; Sharpe 2016[^11]).
 Someone who is racialized as White might recognize that White supremacy has a long history of anti-Black violence and securing White futures (Baldwin 2011[^12]; Tuck and Gaztambide-Fernández 2013[^13]).
 Therefore, imagining the future is an endeavor fraught with traps (see for instance Paul Taylor on the posterizing impulse [^14], or Theodore
 Shay on the myth of progress[^15]).
-Given their relative social safety, they might use their privilege to resist White supremacy and anti-Black violence within institutions, becoming a “White Traitor” and “speaking back to whiteness” (see Barnor Hesse’s 8 White Identities [^16][^17]).
+Given their relative social safety, White folks might use their relative privilege to resist White supremacy and anti-Black violence within institutions, becoming a “White Traitor” and “speaking back to whiteness” (see Barnor Hesse’s 8 White Identities [^16][^17]).

+Our theories of change are as diverse and unqiue as our fingerprints, and they are always changing.
+Frequently revisitng our theory of change in different contexts is a must and helps us orient and sharpen our actions.

 Instead of offering a conclusion I would like to offer some broad themes and patterns you might be able to mobilize when trying to identify a theory of change and theories of change relating to clinical practice which I use as a teaching tool with physiotherapy students.